kvnloo/.files/README.md

 # .files
 My dotfiles folder

-Has my configuration for the following tools
+Has my configuration for the following "tools"
   * vim
   * fish
   * oh-my-fish